 - To see participation per round in a non-aggregated format, hit the Expand button.

 Key drivers of Health and Wellbeing

 Each health and wellbeing driver represents a different element of health and wellbeing, and has its own distinct set of questions.
-A full list of these drivers is available on the Drivers page within the Analysis section in the left menu.
+A full list of these drivers is available on the Drivers page within the Analysis section.

 After the close of each round, Peakon will determine the drivers that are strengths for a team, and will suggest drivers that could be improved.
 For selection criteria, see How priorities and strengths are calculated.

 Although scores from the health and wellbeing drivers are not included in the main score, some drivers may have a larger impact on the main score than other drivers.
 To learn more, refer to How scores are calculated.

 The highlighted topics section shows the key topics to focus on, in relation to the qualitative data on the dashboard.
 About Topics (NLP) and how they work explains the Topics selection in more detail.
 Each topic displays its score, the number of contributing comments and the comment extract (when hovering).

 Further down, Peakon highlights the most important comments based on how relevant and actionable they are.
 To read about the selection process, refer to How highlighted comments are calculated.
 By ranking these comments and marking them as Highlighted, managers are more easily able to work through a large volume of comments.